 Pre-litigated dispute resolution

 A pre-litigated mediation is similar to a court-ordered mediation, however, there are no proceedings on foot.
 At a pre-litigated mediation, the participants would typically have lawyers represent them and the parties would engage a mediator to mediate between them.
-If you have a dispute and believe it can be resolved at an early stage, we recommend that you engage a dispute resolution lawyer to assist you.

 - Supreme Court of Victoria